yegor256/blog/_posts/2016/feb/2016-02-09-are-you-still-debugging.md

 Debugging is needed when our code is
 [procedural]({% pst 2015/feb/2015-02-20-utility-classes-vs-functional-programming %})
-and algorithmic&mdash;when the code is all about **how** the goal should be achieved instead of **what** the goal is.
+and algorithmic---when the code is all about **how** the goal should be achieved instead of **what** the goal is.
 See the examples above again.
 The first static method is all about how we read the file, parse it, and find words.
 It's even named `readWords()` (a **verb**).